Daxst/Daxst/README.md

 ## About Me

-My interest in technology began with IT fundamentals and later expanded into data analysis, privacy, and security.
-Over time, this path led me to focus on something essential to me: protecting information and maintaining control over the digital environment.
+My interest in technology began with basic IT fundamentals, and little by little I started exploring areas like data analysis, privacy, and security.
+Over time, I realized that what really interests me is understanding how information is protected and how to stay in control of what we do in the digital world.

-As a self‑taught learner, I work through hands‑on projects related to infrastructure, networking, and applied security.
-I enjoy building solutions that are clear, efficient, and easy to maintain, always aiming to strengthen my technical foundation and grow within the IT field.
+I learn on my own in a practical and consistent way.
+I work on personal projects related to infrastructure, networking, and applied security, always looking for clear, efficient, and easy‑to‑maintain solutions.
+My goal is to keep building a solid technical foundation and move forward step by step in the IT field.

 <br><br>